jason-johnson/azure-pipelines-tasks-terraform/overview.md

 > NOTE: It is possible to leverage other backends by providing configuration via environment variables using [secure files](#secure-variable-secrets) or, `-backend-config=key=value` within `commandOptions` input.

-## Compatible with Linux Build Agents
+## Compatibility with Build Agents

-The tasks can execute on all supported build agent operating systems **including Ubuntu and MacOS**.
+The tasks can be executed on all supported build agent operating systems **including Ubuntu and MacOS**.

 ## (NEW) Task versions

-All tasks supported by this extension (TerraformCLI and TerraformInstaller) support different versions.
+All tasks supported by this extension (`TerraformCLI` and `TerraformInstaller`) support different versions.
 Each version will be the highest tag of that major version.
 There is also always one version which is higher than the highest major version tag: *this version is unstable*.

-For example, currently TerraformCLI@0 and TerraformInstaller@0 will point to the version with the tag 0.7.11.
-TerraformCLI@1 and TerraformInstaller@1 will point to the version with the tag 1.1.0 and TerraformCLI@2 and TerraformInstaller@2 will point to the unstable version, basically the latest version which has been published to the main branch of the project.
+For example, currently `TerraformCLI@0` and `TerraformInstaller@0` will point to the version with the tag `0.7.11`. `TerraformCLI@1` and `TerraformInstaller@1` will point to the version with the tag `1.1.0` and `TerraformCLI@2` and `TerraformInstaller@2` will point to the unstable version, basically the latest version which has been published to the `main` branch of the project.

 ## Separate Task for Terraform Installation

-The dedicated `Terraform Installer` task allows for complete control over how frequently and on which agents terraform is installed.
+The dedicated `TerraformInstaller` task allows for complete control over how frequently and on which agents terraform is installed.
 This prevents from having to install terraform before executing each terraform task.
-However, if necessary, this can be installed multiple times to support pipelines that span multiple build agents
+However, if necessary, this can be installed multiple times to support pipelines that span multiple build agents.

 ### Install Latest Version

 The installer task supports installing the latest terraform version by using the keyword `latest` as the version specified.
 This is the default option when the installer is added to a pipeline.
-Specifying latest will instruct the task to lookup and install the latest version of the terraform executable.
+Specifying `latest` will instruct the task to lookup and install the latest version of the terraform executable.

 ```yaml
 - task: TerraformInstaller@1